TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

 {
   "run_processes": {
-    ... boolean variables indicating whether each process should be run or not ("all" is to run all pipeline from first to last step (BAM sorting excluded)) ...
+    ... boolean variables indicating whether each process should be run or not ("all" is to run all pipeline from first to last step ...
   },

   "data_paths": {